Frequently Asked Questions about Historic Preservation and Historic Properties

 Can I demolish my historic building?

 Yes, but within the City of Tucson, architectural documentation is required for issuance of a demolition permit for any building 50 years of age or older.
-Please contact the Tucson Historic Preservation Office for more information at 520-837-6961 or 520-837-6968.
+Please use the General Information on Demolitions of Historic and Older Structures form.

 How do I schedule Historic Design Review for my historic property located within a Historic Preservation Zone?